Previous Episode << >> Next Episode

 "Can I take the rest off you?"
 Harry whispered with his hand by his mouth.
 James shrugged.
 He took that as a yes and smiled.

-"And this is my Operations officer Lieutenant Ashley Fuji," Jacqueline said.
+"And finally my Operations officer Lieutenant Ashley Fuji," Jacqueline said.

 "Right.
 Should I bother introducing my people, or do you already know?"
 Kathryn said, pointing a glance between James and Vicky.